JoshOrndorff/recipes/text/vec-set.md

 ## Removing a Member

 Removing a member is straightforward.
 We begin by looking for the caller in the list.
 If not present, there is no work to be done.
-If the caller is present, the search algorithm returns her index, and she can be removed.
+If the caller _is_ present, the search algorithm returns their index, and they can be removed.

 ```rust, ignore
 fn remove_member(origin) -> DispatchResult {